naathyn/Ampersand/README.markdown

 * Initialize Guard/Spork and start the Rails Server
 * Log this data

 **Notice About the Scripts**: `server_guard.sh` specifies `gnome-terminal`, therefore both ` . populate` and `. setup` are really limited when it comes to compatibility.
 If you are running a Linux distrobution with said-terminal, it should be fine.
 Otherwise, you can safely ignore these optional scripts and/or make it work for you and your machine.
-They were primarily created for the fun of it.
+They were primarily created for myself while testing.

 The Populate Script
 -------------------